FIN-023: Reconciling Unit Accounting Records

 Use of University System(s) of Record:

-The University system(s) of record must be used for reconciling projects in accordance with University reconciliation procedures.
-University units are not permitted to establish or operate independent accounting systems without approval by the Assistant Vice President for Financial Operations.
-For those units that have an approved independent system, that system can be referenced for supplemental detail in support of unit reconciliations.
+The University system(s) of record must be used for reconciling FDM strings in accordance with University account certification procedures.
+University units are not permitted to establish or operate independent accounting systems without approval by the Associate Vice President for Financial Operations.
+For those units that have an approved independent system, that system can be referenced for supplemental detail in support of unit account certifications.

 Questions about this policy should be directed to Financial Reporting and Operations.